Konrad Adenauer (aircraft)

 The Konrad Adenauer is a German aircraft used by the government for official travel and diplomatic business.
 It is named after German statesman Konrad Adenauer.

-Like all German governmental aircraft, the Konrad Adenauer is maintained by the Luftwaffe, 1st Division of the Air Force at Berlin Brandenburg Airport.
-Three different aircraft have carried the name, an Airbus A310 an Airbus A340 and an Airbus A350.
+Like all German governmental aircraft, the Konrad Adenauer is operated by the Executive Transport Wing of the German Air Force at Cologne Bonn Airport and Berlin Brandenburg Airport.
+Three different aircraft have carried the name, an Airbus A310, an Airbus A340 and an Airbus A350.

-Konrad Adenauer (10+21) 1990–2011
+A310 Konrad Adenauer (1990–2011)

-The first Konrad Adenauer was an Airbus A310-304 (msn 498), just like the other similar-purposed German aircraft Kurt Schumacher, Hermann Köhl and Theodor Heuss.
+The first Konrad Adenauer (registration number 10+21) was an Airbus A310-304 (msn 498), just like the other similar-purposed German aircraft Kurt Schumacher, Hermann Köhl and Theodor Heuss.
+These aircraft were initially built for East German flag carrier Interflug in 1989, but were transferred to the German Air Force after reunification.
 The Konrad Adenauer had a white livery with the national colours of Germany (black-red-gold) around it and the words BUNDESREPUBLIK DEUTSCHLAND (Federal Republic of Germany).

 In February 2011, the Konrad Adenauer was used to safely evacuate citizens of 15 nations from Libya.
 Soon after, in April 2011, the A310-304 Konrad Adenauer was replaced by an Airbus A340-313 VIP purchased secondhand from Lufthansa, also named Konrad Adenauer.
 The A310-304 was eventually sold to French operator Novespace, subsidiary of French Space Study National Center (CNES) which currently operates the airframe as a zero-g aircraft to perform scientific research, astronaut training and public passenger flights under the Air Zero G brand.